O-Town: O2 and split (2002–2003)

 O-Town's second album O2 was released in November 2002 by J Records.
 It included a newer single, "We Fit Together".
 The album was observed to have a different sound from O-Town's debut album, with a mix of "soulful ballads and songs with more of a rock ‘n’ roll approach," according to Contemporary Musicians.
 MTV News reported that O-Town hoped that the album would show the group to be more than "'NSYNC wannabes."
 However, with teen pop trending down in listener interest in 2002, O2 did not sell as well as the first O-Town album.
 As a result, in 2003, J Records released O-Town from their contract, and the group disbanded.

 Solo careers (2003–2013)

 The members of O-Town moved on to solo careers.
 The most successful member was Ashley Parker Angel, who was signed to Universal's Blackground Records, also given his own reality show on MTV, There and Back.
 Angel released a solo album, Soundtrack to Your Life, in 2006.
 In 2007, he began playing the role of Link Larkin in the Broadway production of Hairspray.
 Trevor Penick signed to Mach 1 Music and performed as Tre Scott.
 Erik Michael Estrada stayed in the music business as a songwriter.
 Jacob Underwood went on to start his own country band, Jacob's Loc.

-In 2013, Angel declined to join the O-Town reunion: "It was a difficult decision, that ultimately necessary to move on to the next chapter of my career."
+In 2013, Angel declined to join the O-Town reunion: "It was a difficult decision, but ultimately necessary to move on to the next chapter of my career."